Ilovaisk: Battle of Ilovaisk

 Starting in mid-April 2014, Russian paramilitaries captured several towns in Donetsk Oblast, including Ilovaisk.
 On 19 August 2014, Ukrainian forces reportedly secured the city centre from the Russia-backed militants; fighting for control of other parts of the town continued.
-The next morning they claimed they had control over one half of the town with the town divided by a railroad line.
-On 21 August, heavy fighting for control of the town (according to the Ukrainian Armed Forces "in some districts of Ilovaisk", while the Russia-backed forces claimed they had repelled the Ukrainian military and had surrounded a contingent of Ukrainian troops) continued.
+The next morning they claimed they had control over one half of the town, with the town divided by a railroad line.
+On 21 August, the Ukrainian Armed Forces claimed that heavy fighting continued "in some districts of Ilovaisk", while the Russia-backed forces claimed they had repelled the Ukrainian military and surrounded a contingent of Ukrainian troops.
 Fighting for control of the town continued over the next days.
 The Russian Armed Forces retook the city as of 1 September 2014.

 Demographics

+Ethnic composition according to the 2001 Ukrainian census.

 Native language as of the Ukrainian Census of 2001: